hypothermia-development/rpg_test/README.md

 # rpg_test
-rpg test is the first test for console rpgs using hypothermia core and other things
+this is going to be the first test for text-based rpg games with hypothermia core

+probably wont work, syntax is a bit off other minor problems